d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

 [Installing Prolog packages] See section Installing Prolog packages

-[Prolog Initialization and Cleanup] See section Prolog initialization and cleanup
+[Prolog Initialization and Cleanup] See section Prolog Initialization and Cleanup

 [The Top-level Menu Buffer] See section The Top-level Menu buffer

-[Definitions and References] See section Definitions and references
+[Definitions and References] See section Definitions and References

 [Examining Prolog Messages] See section Examining Prolog messages